alterNERDtive/EDDiscovery-wiki/Using-the-JKM-Pack.md

 The bindings are read at power up of EDD only.
 Any changes you make in Elite to the bindings are not dynamically updated.

 Keys/Buttons bound to UI actions are not vocalised even if they are bound to other actions, due to the inability to tell what UI mode Elite is in.

+When docked no keys/buttons are vocalised.